awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Open the **Configure remote printing** setting\.

-1. In the **Configure remote printing** dialog box, choose **Enabled**, set or clear **Automatically set default printer**, and then choose **OK**\.
+1. Choose **Enabled**, and then under **Options**, **Configure remote printing**, choose either **Basic and Advanced printing for Windows clients** or choose **Basic printing**, select **Automatically set default printer**, and then choose **OK**\.

 ## Enable or Disable Clipboard Redirection for Windows WorkSpaces<a name="gp_clipboard"></a>

 By default, Amazon WorkSpaces supports clipboard redirection\.
-You can use Group Policy settings to disable this feature if needed for Windows WorkSpaces\.
+If needed for Windows WorkSpaces, you can use Group Policy settings to disable this feature\.

-The Group Policy setting change takes effect after the WorkSpace's next Group Policy settings update and the session is restarted\.
+The Group Policy setting change takes effect after the WorkSpace's next Group Policy settings update and the client session is restarted\.

 **To enable or disable clipboard redirection for Windows WorkSpaces**